Max Colby

 Max Colby (born 1990) is an artist known for her work in textiles, sculpture, installation, embroidery, and painting.
 Her work highlights precarity and vulnerability through a consistent investigation of ritual objects, most often, funereal.
 Touching on such ceremonial iconography, the artist constructs objects which subvert the aesthetics of patriarchal systems.
 To her, Colby's process is about undoing the conditioning of "inherited cultural understandings of binary gender, as well as class and taste."
-Colby's elaborate work in installation utilizing beads, faux flowers, sequins, ribbons, fabric and jewelry is a flamboyant celebration of self-expression thorugh the artist's meticulous process of utopian construction of a universe.
+Colby's elaborate work in installation utilizing beads, faux flowers, sequins, ribbons, fabric and jewelry is a flamboyant celebration of self-expression through the artist's meticulous process of utopian construction of a universe.

 Early life

 Colby was born in West Palm Beach, Florida.
 She studied at the School of the Museum of Fine Arts, Boston and received a BFA in 2012.